sagittaracc/collatz/README.md

 x → x / 2 (if x ≡ 0 mod 2)

-Rules should be applied in a top-down priority.
+The appropriate transformation rule is selected per cycle in a top-down priority.

 ## Tests